 Childline

 Need to talk?
-Call ChildLine
+Call ChildLine or chat on their website

-Rape Crisis Centre (for women) - Cambridge
+Rape Crisis Federation (for women)

 Help for women and girls that have been raped or experienced another form of sexual violence - whether as adults or as children